As an Amazon Associate we earn a small commission from qualifying purchases.

 Taking all of this into account, it still cannot be overexpressed how important it is to continue breastfeeding after six months.
 There are so many benefits for both mom and baby.

-Benefits for baby:
+Benefits for babies:

 - Breastmilk supplies your baby with all the nutrients, minerals and vitamins that they need.